davelsio/template-three-vanilla/README.md

 Some optional css styles are provided that work well with a stand-alone project.

 - `reset.css`: Pretty much a copy-paste from the amazing Josh Comeau [custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/).
 This one also removes default `padding` and button `border`.
 - `webgl.css`: Applies only the WebGL `canvas` to remove it from the document flow and create its own stacking context.
-Regardless of this CSS, the experience will always respect the parent container dimensions whether it is the document or some other element.
+Regardless of this CSS, the experience will always respect the parent container dimensions, whether it is the document or some other element.
-- `tweakpane.css`: Adds some extra width to the main debug pane and sligthly adjusts the label:input width proportion of each binding blade, so that the input takes the majority of the available space.
+- `tweakpane.css`: Adds some extra width to the main debug pane and slightly adjusts the label:input width proportion of each binding blade so the input takes the majority of the available space.